 (Note: The inclusion of companies in this article is entirely based on our analysts’ research and opinions.
 IoT Analytics acts as an independent research provider and does not accept sponsored blog content.)

-Here are the 10 IoT startups (in alphabetical order) and our team’s opinions of each:
+Here are the 10 IoT startups to watch (in alphabetical order) and our team’s opinions of each:

 “1NCE was the first MVNO to offer low-cost cellular connectivity services based on an IoT flat rate (10 years for 10 EUR, 500 MB*** included).
 Its services are now available almost worldwide, China included.
 That is a great position for further growth, and together with its partner Deutsche Telekom, it will play a major role in the future connectivity landscape.”Eugenio Pasqua, principal analyst, Connectivity at IoT Analytics